Why Do Men Go Bald? (& What You Can Actually Do About It)

 Meet DHT or dihydrotestosterone.
 DHT is the key player in hair loss for men with a genetic predisposition to baldness.

-First, DHT attaches to hair follicles, which causes them to shrink and produce thinning hair.
+First, DHT attaches to hair follicles, causing them to shrink and resulting in thinning hair.
 Eventually, follicles stop producing hair altogether.

 Why Do Guys Go Bald More Than Women?

-Men, with their higher testosterone levels, are more prone to baldness due to increased DHT.
-In contrast, women's estrogen levels help protect their follicles, resulting in a different pattern of hair loss that typically occurs later in life (female pattern baldness).
+Men who have higher testosterone levels are more prone to baldness due to increased DHT.
+On the flip side, women's estrogen levels help protect their follicles, resulting in a different pattern of hair loss that typically occurs later in life (female pattern baldness).

-Fun fact: Women use the Ludwig scale for female pattern baldness tracking, while men use the Hamilton-Norwood scale.
+Fun fact: Women use the Ludwig scale to track female pattern baldness, while men use the Hamilton-Norwood scale.

 Evolutionary Perspective: Is There a Point to Baldness?